 Serving Suggestions

 - Spread for burgers, sandwiches, and wraps: You can use this sauce for sandwiches, veggie burgers, or wraps.
-It adds flavor and freshness and pairs well with vegetables, grilled veggies, and plant-based patties.
 Traditionally, it’s used inside kathi rolls or frankies as a spread, adding freshness to the stuffed fillings.

 - Dip or condiment: Mint chutney is a bright, tangy, and slightly spicy flavor that pairs well with plant-based samosas, Chickpea and Potato Turnovers, and veggie and tofu kebabs.
 Serve it with naan, parathas, or roti for an extra burst of flavor alongside a meal.